 The frontman of 30 Seconds to Mars had one of his scenes cut for a gruesome reason.

 One Controversial Line Was Changed To A More Controversial One

-In Palahniuk’s book, Marla’s post-coital words to Tyler were this “Oh, Tyler I want your abortion.”
+In the book, Marla looks at Tyler after they make love and says, “Oh, Tyler I want your abortion.”
 However, Laura Ziskin, a former Fox executive, insisted that Fincher should change it.
 The director agreed, but on the condition that he would only change the line.